 The Science and Theory Behind Hyperbaric Oxygen Therapy

-In the case of hyperbaric therapy, the gas is pure oxygen and the liquid is your own bloodstream.
-Breathing oxygen in a high=pressure environment increases your blood’s ability to carry oxygen and improves blood flow to your muscles and organs.
+In the case of hyperbaric therapy, the gas is pure oxygen, and the liquid is your own bloodstream.
+Breathing oxygen in a high-pressure environment increases your blood’s ability to carry oxygen and improves blood flow to your muscles and organs.

-In 1928, Dr. Orville Cunningham of Cleveland built a massive hyperbaric “hotel” with 38 rooms in a five-story, 900-ton steel sphere, claiming he could treat even cancer or diabetes with hyperbaric therapy.
+In 1928, Dr. Orville Cunningham of Cleveland built a massive hyperbaric “hotel” with 38 rooms in a five-story, 900-ton steel sphere.
+He claimed he could treat even cancer or diabetes with hyperbaric therapy.
 But outrageous claims like these led to hyperbaric therapy being dismissed as quackery for many years.

 Does Hyperbaric Oxygen Therapy Work?

 Another condition HBOT has proved useful in is carbon monoxide poisoning.
-When you’re poisoned with carbon monoxide, it binds to your red blood cells to prevent them from carrying oxygen, causing sickness and possibly death as your organs no longer get enough oxygen.
+People poisoned with carbon monoxide have their red blood cells bound, preventing them from carrying oxygen.
+This causes sickness and possibly death as your organs no longer get enough oxygen.

 Hyperbaric-assisted healing also seems to vary widely in effectiveness based on the type of injury and where it is.
-It seems more effective treating fractures and damaged ligaments than on muscle and other soft tissue injuries.
+It seems more effective in treating fractures and damaged ligaments than on muscle and other soft tissue injuries.

 This leads us to the question of exercise recovery.
-There, the science is a bit less clear, because it’s only recently that athletes and sports physicians have started trying to use oxygen therapy as a routine part of athletic training.
+There, the science is a bit less clear because it’s only recently that athletes and sports physicians have started trying to use oxygen therapy as a routine part of athletic training.
 Some animal studies have had promising indications for the use of hyperbaric therapy to help muscle recovery.

 But a study done on eleven people is hardly conclusive, and there will be many more studies done before hyperbaric oxygen is proven effective for sports recovery or not.
 And until then, the top fighters, who are always looking for any edge they can find, will continue to be at the front of testing new methods to overcome the limitations of the human body.

-It’s important to keep in mind that just because something works for a star fighter, it won’t necessarily benefit you or me.
+It’s important to keep in mind that just because something works for a top fighter, it won’t necessarily benefit you or me.
 At top levels of performance, even a tiny advantage in preparation or recovery can make all the difference, but it may not make a noticeable change for the average gym athlete.